arunoda/meteor-cluster/README.md

 Meteor is not a toy anymore.
 People keen to build enterprise apps on top of the meteor.
 So people need to run cluster of meteor nodes for several reasons.

-But when running cluster of meteor nodes, meteor is not realtime anymore(between nodes).
+But when running cluster of nodes, meteor is not realtime anymore(between nodes).
 It get synced but takes few seconds.

 **Here comes the solution - `meteor-cluster`**